Dr. Carol Stalker

 MSW, Wilfrid Laurier University, Waterloo, Ontario, 1974

 BA, Psychology, University of Western Ontario, London, Ontario, 1969

-Dr. Stalker teaches in the individuals, families and groups concentration of the MSW program and is currently coordinating the PhD program for the Faculty of Social Work.
+Dr. Stalker retired from her faculty position in December 2014.
+However, as Professor Emeritus, she continues to advise a small number of doctoral students and collaborate with colleagues on research projects.
 Her research interests include learning more about the effectiveness of single-session therapy provided in walk-in counselling clinics, improving the effectiveness of mental health counselling and interprofessional practice in primary health care, promoting sensitive practice by health professionals when they work with survivors of child abuse and improving social work practice with refugees and immigrants.
-She is the Principal Investigator of a current CIHR-funded study entitled, "Clinical Outcomes and Cost-Effectiveness of Walk-in Counselling Centres: A Controlled Study".
+She was the Principal Investigator of a recent CIHR-funded study entitled, "Clinical Outcomes and Cost-Effectiveness of Walk-in Counselling Centres: A Controlled Study" (FRN 119528).

 Dr. Stalker has extensive practice experience in the mental health field with expertise in working with adult survivors of childhood sexual abuse.
 In May 2007, Dr. Stalker received the WLUAA Faculty Mentoring Award in recognition of her dedication to supporting and assisting her students.